-Attribute Value Description domainWhitelist at server level <black></black> Explicitly set the whitelist to blank (attribute defined with an empty value) if: you do not have any Visualize.js- enabled web applications, OR you have Visualize.js-enabled web applications that access your server from the same domain as the server domainWhitelist at server example.com If you have Visualize.js-enabled web level (See below) applications that access your server from a different domain, then specify an expression that matches the domain name.
-For the syntax of this expression, see below. domainWhitelist at server <black></black> If your organizations or users have level example1.com Visualize.js applications on specific domains, you could use the hierarchy of domainWhitelist at org1 level example2.com attributes to set the whitelist according domainWhitelist at user2 level to each organization's or each user's
+Attribute Value Description domainWhitelist at server level If you do not have any Visualize.js-enabled web applications, or if you have Visualize.js-enabled web applications that will access your server from the same domain as the server, you should explicitly set the whitelist to blank (attribute defined with an empty value). domainWhitelist at server level example.com (see below) If you have Visualize.js-enabled web applications that will access your server from a different domain, then specify an expression that will match the domain name.
+For the syntax of this expression, see below.

-Cross-Domain Whitelist (See below) individual domain.
-In this case, make sure that the whitelist at the server level is defined as blank.
+Cross-Domain Whitelist domainWhitelist at server level domainWhitelist at org1 level domainWhitelist at user2 level <blank> example1.com example2.com (see below)</blank> If your organizations or users have Visualize.js applications on specific domains, you could use the hierarchy of attributes to set the whitelist according to each organization's or each user's individual domain.
+In this case, make sure the whitelist at the server level is defined as blank.
 For the syntax of this expression, see below. domainWhitelist1 domainWhitelist2 <regexp></regexp> If you want to add more than one regular expression to the whitelist, define these additional attributes at the same level as domainWhitelist.
 If you need further attributes, you can specify them in the additionalWhitelistAttributes property of the crossDomainFilter bean in the file/WEB-INF/applicationContext.xml.

 The actual value of the attribute is a simplified expression that the server converts into the full regular expression.
 The value must include the protocol (http), any sub-domains that you use, and the port as well.
-The value can contain \star and \cdot which the server translates into the proper form as $.\star$ and \cdot .
-The server also adds $^{\land}$ and $^{\diamondsuit}$ to the ends of the expression.
+The value you write can use \star and \star which the server translates into proper form as \star and \star .
+The server also adds \star and \star to the ends of the expression.
 For example, a typical value for this attribute would be: